The Amazon Rainforest snakes have covered every niche the forest has created, from the canopy to the ground, inside soil, and inside water.

 Chironius Whip Snake lives in the canopy of the Amazon Rainforest.
 Yasuni Biosphere Reserve.

 Chironius seeks prey in shrubs and trees.
 Smart for a snake, there are records of this species investigating bromeliads for their frog prey.
-Bromeliads collects water making a perfect home for frogs.
+Bromeliads collect water, making a perfect home for frogs.

 Bushmasters